Top places to live in Oxfordshire Jericho

 AVERAGE HOUSE PRICE

 Jericho is sandwiched between Oxford with a raft of academically outstanding schools within several miles.
-Choose from outstanding progressive school d’Overbroeck’s (from 7-18 years), Oxford High (3-18 years), Dragon School co-ed day and boarding prep, favourite of A-lister parents; Eton-feeder Summer Fields and top co-ed senior school St Edward’s, all in nearby Summertown; academic powerhouse Magdalen College in the city itself; and over in Headington, nurturing Rye St Antony and high-achieving Headington Girls.
+Choose from outstanding progressive school d’Overbroeck’s (from 7-18 years), Oxford High (3-18 years), Dragon School co-ed day and boarding prep, favourite of A-lister parents; Eton-feeder Summer Fields and top co-ed senior school St Edward’s, St Clare’s a collegiate-style day and boarding school all in nearby Summertown; academic powerhouse Magdalen College in the city itself; and over in Headington, nurturing Rye St Antony and high-achieving Headington Girls.

 BEST KEPT SECRET

 Wander down Jericho’s narrow side streets and you’ll eventually reach the pretty canal and boatyard lined with barges – there have been plans to redevelop this area for years so watch this space.

 Easy peasy!
 Oxford Station is just round the corner and it takes just 47 minutes direct.
 Season train tickets are from £5,544.
 If you’re driving it’s straight down the M40 and A40 for an hour and a half (59 miles).